 - Hypnosis, a mind-body therapy that brings about deep relaxation and heightened focus

 Paced respiration and relaxation exercises work best with proper instruction.
 Ask your doctor for recommendations on where to learn more.

 Studies on acupuncture have had mixed results.
-In some studies, acupuncture improved hot flashes, and in others, no benefit was noted.
-Acupuncture has few side effects or risks when performed by a trained acupuncturist and may benefit some women.
+When compared with no treatment, acupuncture seems to improve hot flashes, but when compared with sham acupuncture, no benefit is noted.
+Acupuncture has few side effects or risks when performed by a trained acupuncturist, and it may help some women.
 More research is needed, though.